Azure/RDS-Templates/wvd-sh/arm-template-customization/readme.md

 1. Save and close the solution.parameters.json file.
 1. Upload the solution.json and solution.parameters.json files to your desired storage location.
 1. Capture the URL's for the json files in a text editor.
-1. When deploying AVD session hosts from the Azure Portal, input the URL's to the json files in the input fields for the Post Update Custom Configuration.
+1. When deploying AVD session hosts from the Azure Portal, input the URL's to the json files in the input fields for the Custom Configuration.